ERP RFQ, RFI and RFP: Mastering those vendor selection acronyms

 After examining the RFIs from ERP vendors it should become apparent that there are a few front runners, who seem to speak your language and be aligned with your issues.
 These front runners will be further investigated, and pared down to a short list.
 The candidates for your ERP vendor short list move to the next phase of evaluation, and should receive an RFP – request for proposal.
 The RFP is structured around the list of several hundred items assembled during ERP requirements gathering.
 Once vendors have the RFP in hand, serious conversations ensue, as vendors seek to understand the requirements better.
 Beware of an ERP vendor who is not familiar with any of the issues on your 'hot' list; they probably do not have any hands-on experience with your set of problems.

-Recommended Reading: ERP Software RFP Guide - Ensure your ERP RFP reflects the needs of your business
+ERP Software RFP Guide: ensure your ERP RFP reflects the needs of your business

 ERP Request For Quote (RFQ)